Consumer Medicine Information

 Things you must do

-- you become pregnant or are planning to become pregnant
+If you become pregnant or are planning to become pregnant while taking this medicine, tell your doctor.

-- If you are to have any medical tests.
+If you are to have any medical tests, tell your doctor that you are taking this medicine.
 Bisoprolol may affect the results of some tests.

 Go to your doctor regularly for a check-up.
 Your doctor may check your eyes, thyroid, lipid and blood glucose levels.